St Peter's College, Adelaide

-St Peter's College (officially The Anglican Church of Australia Collegiate School of Saint Peter, but commonly known as Saints) is an independent Anglican primary and secondary day and boarding school for boys located in Adelaide, South Australia, Australia.
-Founded in 1847 by members of the Anglican Church of Australia, the school is noted for its history and famous alumni, including three Nobel laureates, forty-two Rhodes scholars, ten South Australian Premiers, the 2019 Australian of the Year and the 2020 AFL Brownlow Medallist.
+St Peter's College (officially The Anglican Church of Australia Collegiate School of Saint Peter, but commonly known as Saints) is a prestigious independent Anglican primary, secondary day and boarding school for boys located in Adelaide, South Australia, Australia.
+It was founded in 1847 by members of the Anglican Church of Australia.

 Three campuses are located on the Hackney Road site near the Adelaide Parklands in Hackney.
-The Senior School (Year 7-Year 12) comprises the bulk of the grounds and most of the historic buildings.
-To the south of the site are the Junior School (years 3-6) and Palm House (reception-Year 2).
+The Senior School (Year 7–Year 12) comprises the bulk of the grounds and most of the historic buildings.
+To the south of the site are the Junior School (years 3–6) and Palm House (Reception to Year 2).
 The college also owns an outdoor education campus in Finniss, near Lake Alexandrina.
-The school is a member of the G20 Schools group.
+The school was a former member of the G20 Schools group.

 St Peter's College is a day and boarding school and offers two matriculation streams in secondary education: the South Australian Certificate of Education (SACE) and the International Baccalaureate Diploma (IB).